Legal

 • Induction programmes defining our expectations of, and commitment to employees.

-• Diversity & Inclusion commitments linked to our ESG program clearing defining acceptable behaviour and working towards the assurance that individuals are treated in a fair and equal manner and with dignity and respect.
+• Diversity & Inclusion commitments linked to our ESG program clearly defining acceptable behaviour and working towards the assurance that individuals are treated in a fair and equal manner and with dignity and respect.

 Training & Awareness for employees is delivered through NES Fircroft’s Learning Management System.
 Core mandatory training encompasses the expected business conduct standards and specifically requires all new employees to undertake a Business Ethics module that covers Human Rights and Modern Slavery.
 The training is applied across our global business and is subject to review, acknowledgement, and acceptance.
 Where appropriate supplementary modules are rolled out across the business in order to upskill our current internal employees or offer further support where required.